 Different people are interested in different things.
 That is what makes people interesting and that is what helps us understand each other better.

-The best way to really appreciate your colleague’s skills are to know what they are good at and what they actually do each day.
+The best way to appreciate your colleague’s skills is to know what they are good at and what they do each day.
 Give each team member periodically an opportunity to showcase their skills to the rest of the team.
 It might be in the format of a dedicated presentation of a specific topic, or it can be as simple as a ‘day-in-the-life-of’ walkthrough.

 9. Have a resource library